aleksibovellan/wazuh-alerts-to-signal/README.md

 # Wazuh SIEM Alerts to Signal Messenger groups via Signal-CLI
 This is a mechanism to automatically extract, classify, and send selected types of Wazuh alerts to Signal Messenger groups using Signal-CLI on Ubuntu.
 Feel free to modify group names and other settings, credentials and file paths as needed.
-This setup was built, tested, and deployed on an Ubuntu server running Wazuh Docker Single Node installation v.4.13.0 (https://documentation.wazuh.com/current/deployment-options/docker/index.html).
+This setup was built, tested, and deployed on an Ubuntu server 22.04.5 LTS running Wazuh Docker Single Node installation v.4.13.0 (https://documentation.wazuh.com/current/deployment-options/docker/index.html).

 ![screenshot](cover.png)